 Making and styling the bed is one of the key skills needed to design a perfect bedroom.
-Usually, that means ironing linens, filling duvet covers, making perfect corners and fluffing pillows.
-But there is one last element to creating a perfectly styled bed that doesn't get as much attention as it deserves, and that's adding a bed skirt.
+Usually, that means ironing linens, filling duvet covers, making perfect corners, and fluffing pillows.
+But there is one last element to creating a perfectly styled bed that doesn't get as much attention as it deserves: a bed skirt.

 In addition to the benefits a bed skirt can have on the look and feel of your space, it can also have a more functional benefit.
 A bed skirt long enough to reach the floor will also allow you to use the space under the bed to store things out of sight but easily accessible.

-A bed skirt can be tailored a number of different ways.
+A bed skirt can be tailored in many different ways.
 They can be found either with pleats or in a flat panel, gathered into ruffles.
 Some skirts combine several layers of coordinating fabrics for a multi-faceted appearance.

 When it comes to picking the right bed skirt, size is the first and most important thing.
-If it's too big it will never fit correctly, and, of course, if it's too small it won't fit at all.
+If it's too big, it will never fit correctly, and, of course, if it's too small, it won't fit at all.
 Either eventuality will ruin the look of your bed skirt and diminish the overall look of the room.
-So guessing it out as a means to pick the right skirt; don't assume that your queen size bed is 60" wide and 80" long.
+So guessing it out as a means to pick the right skirt; don't assume that your queen size bed is 60 inches wide and 80 inches long.
 Mattresses, box springs, and foundations can vary slightly in size.
 It's important to get the right size of bed skirt so that it will hang properly on your bed.

-When speaking of the drop of a bed skirt (or a table cloth), we're referring to the measurement from the top of the foundation to the floor.
-A standard measurement for ready-made bed skirts is 15", but they do vary.
-If your "drop" measurement is 16", the standard bed skirt will not go all the way to the floor.
-If your "drop" measurement is 14" the bed skirt will drag on the floor.
+When speaking of the drop of a bed skirt (or a tablecloth), we're referring to the measurement from the top of the foundation to the floor.
+A standard measurement for ready-made bed skirts is 15 inches, but they do vary.
+If your "drop" measurement is 16 inches, the standard bed skirt will not go all the way to the floor.
+If your "drop" measurement is 14 inches, the bed skirt will drag on the floor.

 A bed skirt is a great place to use an interesting pattern, stripe, plaid, check, or texture.
 It can either complement or contrast with other fabrics in the room.

-A bed skirt made with heavy-textured fabric will keep its shape and stand fresh for a number of years.
+A bed skirt made of heavy-textured fabric will keep its shape and stand fresh for several years.
 You'll only need to take it off for cleaning.
 Fabrics like chenille, velvet, faux suede, and Matelasse work well.